The Happenings on Shaw Hill

 Wasn’t that what Steve’s wife typed to him?
 Was this the strategy?
 Lure people into your house, have them traipse through your basement, and when they find the other dead bodies you lock the basement door and come down to get them.

+I heard footfalls on the dirt floor coming closer.
 I shined my flashlight in that direction.
 There he was: standing stock-still, wild-eyed and looking for me.

 “Mr. Varlan!
 Please!”
 I pleaded.
 I wanted him to stop and explain himself.